Neep Help? Email us at [email protected]

 Surgical wound management follows the principles of advanced wound care, including cleansing, periwound skin care, and moisture or exudate management.
 Meticulous care of the surgical wound as prescribed by the surgeon may limit scarring, assist in pain management, and help lower the risk of surgical site complications.

-For more information about products that manage surgical wounds, please visit.
+For more information about products that manage surgical wounds, please visit:

 Susan has 30+ years of clinical experience across the continuum of care.
 Her experience includes direct patient care in critical care and wound care.
 She has demonstrated clinical and sales leadership roles with wound management organizations such as Healogics, and industry experience with companies such as HealthPoint.
 Her broad experience from bedside to innovation and industry has provided a unique perspective that she has shared as a consultant and educator.
 She has been actively involved with the Wound, Ostomy, Continence Society and has many years of service on the board of directors for the Association for the Advancement of Wound Care, and the American Board of Wound Management of which she also served as President.
 She is currently vice-chair for the American Board of Wound Management Foundation.